 Restricting new admissions and/or transfers to units or facilities is a commonly used control strategy during GI outbreaks.
 Restricting admissions helps to control outbreaks by reducing the pool of susceptible people and thus the potential for ongoing spread of infection.
 The direct contribution of this action is difficult to estimate because usually several control mechanisms are deployed simultaneously.
 One identified benefit is that as beds become vacant from discharges and remain unfilled the need for nursing hours decreases.
 This is helpful at a time when many HCPs are also ill and excluded from work.
-On the other hand, there is a loss of revenue for facilities and a delay in treatment for other individuals if surgeries, diagnostic tests or other treatments are cancelled and other departments (i.e. emergency) will experience an increase in demand.^[10, 26-29]
+On the other hand, there is a loss of revenue for facilities and a delay in treatment for other individuals if surgeries, diagnostic tests or other treatments are cancelled and other departments (i.e. emergency) will experience an increase in demand.
+[10, 26-29]

 Repatriation or transfers of patients/residents/clients between acute and residential care sites should be evaluated on an individual basis.
+Repatriation of residents who had been admitted to acute care as a result of illness caused by the outbreak should not be delayed once they are well enough.
 It is recommended that protocols are developed locally to address situations where patients/residents/clients are moved between acute care and residential care.